Thomas Templin, PhD

 A proud graduate of the University of Michigan (PhD Education, 1978), Dr. Thomas Templin joined the School of Kinesiology faculty in the fall of 2015.
-He is a professor of Applied Exercise Science and serves as the associate dean for faculty and undergraduate affairs.
+He serves as the associate dean for faculty and undergraduate affairs.
 He is a professor emeritus at Purdue University, where he was a professor in the Department of Health and Kinesiology (1977-2015), its chair (1996-2006), and chair of the Department of Consumer Science (2013-2015).

 Dr. Templin’s research has focused on teacher socialization and is grounded in organizational socialization theory, role theory, affective events theory, and teacher resilience.
 He is an author and editor/reviewer of numerous journal publications, book chapters and books.